tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 One thing I found is that it can be hard to check the DCR Transformation exactly .
 Here are some ways I found:

-1. Metrics of the DCR - this method I found best as you can see Logs coming in, log errors, transformation time.
+1. Metrics of the DCR - this method I found best as you can see Logs coming in, log errors, transformation time and the main one for me was Log Rows Dropped.
+This one moved a lot.
 2. Workbooks on usage of the LAW, especially if its Sentinel-enabled.
 3. Trying to mirror / watch / capture what the syslog server output.
 Too hard.
 4. Try the noisy KQL query from above again (this was my litmus test).

+Seeing the log rows dropped metric really indicated this was working.
+But...

 ### Is this really a fix?

 Technically yes, but I understand what you mean.
-You're still sending a lot of data in the first place, then filtering it out.
+You're still sending a lot of data in the first place, then filtering it out with the DCR Transformation.
 Depending on the scale, thats money somewhere.

-The goal was to also use this as a single (or HA) syslog server for all needs instead of running multiples.
+The goal was to use this as a single (or HA) syslog server for all needs instead of running multiple servers.

 In my situation I got there by setting the CEF Connection via AMA for Sentinel, in which you must choose a SYSLOG facility to bring in and a level.
 One of my input devices I could change the facility and one I couldn't.
 So I may be stuck with User/Log_User Facility.
 But we could get 'creative' with the RSyslog config file as mentioned above.
 Thats the next step to try.